 On the Ardnaree side of the Salmon Weir Bridge, St. Michael’s Church of Ireland looks majestic in the night light.
 The cultural heart of town in the shape of Ballina’s modern arts centre, on the Barrett Street side of the bridge, overlooks the Salmon Weir Bridge.

 Cross the bridge to the east bank and you can follow the River Moy to Ballina Town Park, and, further on, the Quay village and Ballina harbour, a lovely 3 km walk along the banks of the Moy.
 Ballina harbour was once a thriving port and is now a popular boating and water activity centre.

-On summer’s evening, families, joggers and walkers can be seen crossing the Salmon Weir Bridge to enjoy the wonderful amenity of the Canalside recreational park or to follow the the riverside walk that goes all the way to the Hollister factory at Rehins.
+On summer’s evening, families, joggers, and walkers can be seen crossing the Salmon Weir Bridge to enjoy the wonderful amenity of the Canalside recreational park or to follow the riverside walk that goes all the way to the Hollister factory at Rehins.

 Some people head north along Emmet Street and follow the course of the river to beautiful Belleek Wood on the banks of the River Moy’s inner estuary where the sylvan scene abounds with birds and wild animals such as the red squirrel.

 When the nights are dry and the sky is clear, Ballina’s Salmon Weir Bridge is a wonderful subject for amateur and professional photographers.

 The reflected light from the bridge’s fishing rod like a pylon and stay cables on the fast-flowing River Moy creates a stunning scene as it was when I took the featured photograph above a couple of nights before St. Patrick’s Day.

 And, as night fell, it was fitting that the planet Jupiter, the ancient Roman god of light and sky, rose above the eastern horizon putting the final touch to a beautiful Ballina scene.